The former family home

 More

-Kreszenz Maria Inselkammer, nee Zehentmair, was born in 1911 as the fifth child of August and Maria Zehentmair.
-Because the family remained without a male heir, she was the heiress to the farm.
-In 1932, Kreszenz married Franz Inselkammer from Siegertsbrunn, with whom, in 1936, she took over her parent’s estate with its farm, brewery and Brauereigasthof in Aying, after the sudden death of her father.
-After the conversion of the Brauereigasthof in 1963, Kreszenz managed the Guest-House and hotel.
-Under her management the Guest-House was awarded a Michelin star.
-Kreszenz was a “Bavarian lady”, who was held in high esteem by her guests.
-Until her death shortly after her 90th birthday, she insisted on greeting her regular guests in person each day.s sich nicht nehmen ihre Stammgäste täglich persönlich zu begrüßen.
+Kreszenz Maria Inselkammer, born Zehentmair, was the fifth child of August and Maria Zehentmair in 1911.
+As the family had no male heirs, she was the heiress of the farm.
+In 1932, Kreszenz married Franz Inselkammer from Siegertsbrunn, with whom she took over her parents' estate, including the farm, the brewery and the brewery inn in Aying.
+After the conversion of the brewery inn in 1963, Kreszenz managed the inn and hotel.
+Under her management, the restaurant was awarded a Michelin star.
+Kreszenz was a “Bavarian lady” who was held in high esteem by her guests.
+Until her passing, shortly after her 90th birthday, she never missed the opportunity to greet her regular guests in person every day.

 Maria